-- Own funds of the group comprise Tier 1 share capital, the reconciliation reserve and following the Tier 2 Debt raise in early 2022, in the form subordinated liabilities, this is classed as Tier 2.
-As of 2023 Chesnara now also has Tier 3 assets to report on the balance sheet related to deferred tax assets. - Share capital and the reconciliation reserve have been classified as Tier 1 as they are fully available to be able to absorb losses. - There were no changes in classification of own funds during the year. - Movements in eligible own funds arise from: - Own funds: Own funds surplus or deficit can emerge over time as follows: - New business: New policies are sold in the Movestic and Scildon divisions (as well as a limited amount in CA) and this can create extra own funds. - Existing policies at the start of the year: Surpluses or deficits can emerge from the policies that were on the books at the start of the year.
+- Own funds of the group comprise tier 1 share capital, the reconciliation reserve and following the Tier 2 Debt raise in early 2022, in the form subordinated liabilities, this is classed as tier 2.
+Chesnara also has Tier 3 assets to report on the balance sheet related to deferred tax assets. - Share capital and the reconciliation reserve have been classified as Tier 1 as they are fully available to be able to absorb losses. - There were no changes in classification of own funds during the year. - Movements in eligible own funds arise from: - Own funds: Own funds surplus or deficit can emerge over time as follows: - New business: New policies are sold in the Movestic and Scildon divisions (as well as a limited amount in CA) and this can create extra own funds. - Existing policies at the start of the year: Surpluses or deficits can emerge from the policies that were on the books at the start of the year.
 Surpluses or deficits can arise from experience differing to what was assumed in the opening valuation. - Foreign exchange: As a result of the group having operations in Sweden and the Netherlands foreign exchange rate movements between Swedish Krona and the Euro against Sterling results in movements in the portion of group own funds arising from the Swedish and Dutch divisions. - Movements in ring fenced funds restrictions: The group has two ring fenced funds which subside within the UK division.
-Surpluses in these funds are restricted, and therefore, as the surpluses move, this affects the amount of Own funds available to meet the SCR and MCR. - Foreseeable dividends and dividend distributions: As dividends are foreseen and subsequently paid, this reduces the own funds of the group.
-For the year ended 31 December 2023 the following dividends have affected the own funds of the group: - Interim dividend: During 2023 an interim dividend amounting to £12.6m was paid in September 2023; and - Final dividend: A £23.5m foreseeable dividend was recognised in the year end solvency position in relation to the year end 2023 proposal.
-This is due to be paid on 28 May 2024.
+Surpluses in these funds are restricted, and therefore, as the surpluses move, this affects the amount of Own Funds available to meet the SCR and MCR. - Foreseeable dividends and dividend distributions: As dividends are foreseen and subsequently paid, this reduces the own funds of the group.
+For the year ended 31 December 2024 the following dividends have affected the own funds of the group: - Interim dividend: During 2024 an interim dividend amounting to £13.0m was paid in November 2024; and - Final dividend: A £24.3m foreseeable dividend was recognised in the year end solvency position in relation to the year end 2024 proposal.
+This is due to be paid in May 2025.